-- In India, there are authorised patent agents who work to facilitate the application process, minimising the hassle for the applicant.
+- In India there are authorised patent agents who work to facilitate the process of application, minimising the hassle for the applicant.

-- The applicant must have a registered office within the country before applying for a patent.
+- Before applying for a patent, the applicant must have a registered office within the country.
 Anyone outside India has to appoint an authorised patent agent who can use it on their behalf.

 - After the application is made, the concerned governing body will verify the applicant’s claim by examining the declaration made by the applicant regarding their product or service whatsoever.

-- The patent application is filed in a country in which prescribed patent laws are being implemented.
-The patent application mainly consists of a specification defining the invention of the product or service defined within a framework.
+- The patent application is applied in a country under which prescribed patent laws are being implemented.
+The patent application mainly consists of a specification defining the invention of the product or the service defined within a framework.
 A patent application needs to be furnished with the set of claims as directed.